-lowa Western ECE Center accepts children of faculty, staff, and students as well as children from communities in the surrounding areas.
+lowa Western ECE Center accepts children IWCC of faculty, staff, and students as well as children from communities in the surrounding areas.
 Children will be entered onto the center waiting list upon receipt of a completed application form.
 Applications will be accepted in the order received and/or as space is available.
-Factors such as the age of a child are used in determining enrollment for the year.
+Factors such as age of child are used in determining enrollment for the year.
 Children remain on the waiting list until enrolled or removed from the listing by parent request or decline of enrollment slot by parent.

-Parents will be notified in writing of their child's enrollment in the program.
-The signed contract, auto-pay form, signed current immunization card, and physical form must be on file before the child attends the center.
-This procedure is in accordance with the State of Iowa licensing regulations.
-Religious exemptions may be granted if the immunization conflicts with a genuine and sincere religious belief.
-Medical exemptions may be granted by a physician, physician assistant, or nurse practitioner.
+Parents will be notified in writing of child's enrollment in the program.
+The signed contract signed current immunization card and physical form must be on file before the child attends the center.
+This procedure is in accordance with State of Iowa licensing regulations.